 Dr. Floyd is Professor and Head of the Department of Parks, Recreation and Tourism Management at North Carolina State University.
 His most recent research examines how built and natural environments promote physical activity and emphasizes eliminating racial/ethnic disparities in access to parks and public green space.
 Read full bio here.

-Aaron Hipp, PhD, Associate Professor, Department of Parks, Recreation and Tourism Management
+Aaron Hipp, PhD, Associate Professor, Department of Parks, Recreation and Tourism Management, and PARC co-Director

 Dr. Hipp is Associate Professor of Community Health and Sustainability in the Department of Parks, Recreation, and Tourism Management at North Carolina State University.
 He measures human behaviors in public environments in an effort to better design, program, and develop policies for inclusive, healthy spaces.
 Read full bio here.